jtoniolo/task_mastery/src/apps/api/src/auth/auth.flow.md

 - `https://www.googleapis.com/auth/gmail.delete`: Allows deleting Gmail data.

 This flow ensures that users can securely authenticate using their Google accounts and access protected resources in our API.

+# API Authorization Logic

+## Overview
+This document outlines the authorization logic for our API, ensuring that users can only access their own documents/resources and no one else's.
+Unauthorized access attempts are properly logged and denied.

+## Authorization Mechanisms

+1. **JWT Authentication Guard**
+   - The `JwtAuthGuard` is used to authenticate users using JSON Web Tokens (JWT).
+   - It includes authorization checks to ensure users can only access their own documents/resources.
+   - Unauthorized access attempts are logged and denied.

+2. **Authorization Guard**
+   - The `AuthorizationGuard` is used to handle authorization logic.
+   - It ensures that each document/resource is associated with the user who owns it.
+   - Unauthorized access attempts are logged and denied.

+3. **Authorization Decorator**
+   - The `AuthorizationDecorator` is used to handle authorization logic.
+   - It ensures that each document/resource is associated with the user who owns it.

+## Configuration

+1. **JWT Authentication Guard**
+   - The `JwtAuthGuard` is configured in the `auth.module.ts` file.
+   - It is used to authenticate users using JSON Web Tokens (JWT).
+   - It includes authorization checks to ensure users can only access their own documents/resources.
+   - Unauthorized access attempts are logged and denied.

+2. **Authorization Guard**
+   - The `AuthorizationGuard` is configured in the `auth.module.ts` file.
+   - It is used to handle authorization logic.
+   - It ensures that each document/resource is associated with the user who owns it.
+   - Unauthorized access attempts are logged and denied.

+3. **Authorization Decorator**
+   - The `AuthorizationDecorator` is configured in the `auth.module.ts` file.
+   - It is used to handle authorization logic.
+   - It ensures that each document/resource is associated with the user who owns it.

+## Usage

+1. **JWT Authentication Guard**
+   - The `JwtAuthGuard` is used to authenticate users using JSON Web Tokens (JWT).
+   - It includes authorization checks to ensure users can only access their own documents/resources.
+   - Unauthorized access attempts are logged and denied.

+2. **Authorization Guard**
+   - The `AuthorizationGuard` is used to handle authorization logic.
+   - It ensures that each document/resource is associated with the user who owns it.
+   - Unauthorized access attempts are logged and denied.

+3. **Authorization Decorator**
+   - The `AuthorizationDecorator` is used to handle authorization logic.
+   - It ensures that each document/resource is associated with the user who owns it.

+## Example

+1. **JWT Authentication Guard**
+   - The `JwtAuthGuard` is used to authenticate users using JSON Web Tokens (JWT).
+   - It includes authorization checks to ensure users can only access their own documents/resources.
+   - Unauthorized access attempts are logged and denied.

+2. **Authorization Guard**
+   - The `AuthorizationGuard` is used to handle authorization logic.
+   - It ensures that each document/resource is associated with the user who owns it.
+   - Unauthorized access attempts are logged and denied.

+3. **Authorization Decorator**
+   - The `AuthorizationDecorator` is used to handle authorization logic.
+   - It ensures that each document/resource is associated with the user who owns it.

+## Conclusion

+This document outlines the authorization logic for our API, ensuring that users can only access their own documents/resources and no one else's.
+Unauthorized access attempts are properly logged and denied.